Nose to Tail: The New Zero Waste Cooking Trend

 For some, nose to tail can be an adventurous endeavor that can bring out the creativity in cooking.
-However, it can also function as a way to get to know your food and truly appreciate it.
-The average person may not be able to prioritize this type of eating on a daily basis.
-But, for those who raise animals or work in the food industry, it can be a worthwhile endeavor!
+However, it can also function to get to know your food and truly appreciate it.
+The average person may not be able to prioritize this type of eating daily, especially if you have picky eaters.
+But, for those who raise animals or work in the food industry, or even if you're committed to sustainability and thrifty living, it can be a worthwhile endeavor!

 What Are the Benefits of Nose to Tail Eating?

-The nose to tail diet might sound like something of a challenge.
-However, there are plenty of benefits that can go along with using everything from loin to tongue!
+The nose to tail diet might sound like a challenge.
+However, there are plenty of benefits that can go along with using everything from snout to tongue and organs!
 Share your ideas for this cooking style with others on your favorite family app.

-- Nutritional Benefits – If you’re planning on using more than just meat, you can look forward to a wide range of unexpected nutrients.
-For example, beef broth made using beef bones has 8 times the protein of traditional broth.
+- Nutritional Benefits – If you’re planning on using more than just meat, you can look forward to a wide range of nutrients.
+For example, bone broth made using beef bones has 8 times the protein of traditional broth.
 Share your ideas with other chefs on FamilyApp!

-- Less Food Waste – There is such a large volume of food thrown out each day that saving on this can be of benefit.
-Since you’ll be using every bit, nose to tail food means that you don’t have to feel bad about waste.
-It can also mean a lot less to throw into compost every day!
+- Less Food Waste – There is such a large volume of food thrown out each day that being smarter about how you use your ingredients can be beneficial.
+Since you’ll be using every bit, nose to tail food means that you don’t have to feel bad about the waste.
+It means you'll be throwing a lot less into the garbage every da